dasoldasol/dasoldasol.github.io/_posts/EC2.md

   - **Solution 1 : 6 instances / 6 instances / 0 instance**
   - **Solution 2 : 3 instances / 3 instances / 3 intstances**
   - You need to work through each case to find which will provide you with the required number of running instances **even if one AZ is lost**.
 Hint: always assume that the AZ you lose is the one with the most instances.
 Remember that the client has stipulated that they MUST have 100% fault tolerance.

+- Your company announced that there would be a surprise IT audit on all of the AWS resources being used in the production environment.
+During the audit activities, it was noted that you are using a combination of **Standard and Scheduled Reserved EC2 instances** in your applications.
+They argued that you should have used Spot EC2 instances instead as it is cheaper than the Reserved Instance.
+Which of the following are the characteristics and **benefits** of using these two types of **Reserved EC2 instances**, which you can use as justification?
+(Choose 2)
+  - **Reserved Instances doesn't get interrupted unlike Spot instances in the event that there are not enough unused EC2 instances to meet the demand.**
+  - **You can have capacity reservations that recur on a daily, weekly, or montly basis, with a specified time and duration, for a one-year term through Scheduled Reserved Instances**
+  - Reserved Instances are not physical instances, but rather a billing discount applied to the use of On-Demand Instances in your account.
+When your computing needs change, you can modify your Standard or Convertible Reserved Instances and continue to take advantage of the billing benefit.
+You can modify the Availability Zone, scope, network platform, or instance size (within the same instance type) of your Reserved Instance.
+You can also sell your unused instance on the Reserved Instance Marketplace.